Tanfei-1234/RepOptimalLockdowns.jl/README.md

 ## Difficulties and Problems
 This part is to explain why we failed to get the corresponding output.

-Focused on file `src/GSiROptimalPolicy.jl`.
+In `src/GSiROptimalPolicy.jl`.
 We didn't find a great way to handle the first-order differential constraint in Julia.
 For example, in Python, we can use GEKKO,
 ```Python
 model = GEKKO(remote = remote)
 ... # add some settings